sandpills/Integrated-livecoding/src/schedule-fall2025.md

 - [Slides](https://docs.google.com/presentation/d/1WbW5RQZwlKkgiX6Th7ycT6hQ2fff5ok3fh9epau_cW0/edit?usp=sharing)

 **Assigned:**
-- Submit a link to your blog.
-You can use your personal blog if you already have one, or create a new one to document work if you wish.
-Make sure to create a category or tag for IALC, and assign it to all posts for this class.
-See [Documentation Guideline](/project-documentation) for detailed instruction
+- Make a blog and post its link to our course slack channel.
+You can also use your personal blog if you already have one.
+See [Documentation Guideline](/project-documentation) for detailed instruction.
 - Reading #1: Collins, Nick; McLean, Alex; Rohrhuber, Julian & Ward, Adrian.
 (2022).
 "Live coding: A User's Manual."
 MIT Press.
 [Chapter 1: Introduction to Live Coding](https://doi.org/10.7551/mitpress/13770.003.0005) (page 1-8, until "Navigating the Book")
 - Sketch #1: First experiments with Strudel